What Is Network Automation?

 Human errors can lead to risk.
 According to a study cited by a CNBC report, employee negligence is the main cause of data breaches.
 Forty-seven percent of businesses pointed to human error as the reason behind a data breach at their organization.

-Network automation reduces human error and lowers the possibility not only of a data breach but also of compliance violations.
+Network automation reduces human error and lowers the possibility not only of a data breach, while the automation of compliance processes reduces the risk of compliance violations.
 For example, Wi-Fi routers in retail establishments that accept credit and payment cards must be set to the strongest protocol as mandated by the PCI Security Standards Council.

 Make Quicker Changes